Ford Power Stroke engine: 6.4 Power Stroke

-The 6.4L Power Stroke was introduced for MY2008 and was the first engine introduced to the light truck market that utilized dual turbochargers directly from the factory.
+The 6.4L Power Stroke was introduced for the 2008 Ford Super Duty (F-250 through F-550), and was the first engine introduced to the light truck market that utilized dual turbochargers directly from the factory.
 Additionally, this was the first Power Stroke to use a diesel particulate filter (DPF) to reduce particulate matter emissions from the exhaust.
-The new DPF and active regeneration system greatly hindered fuel economy and the engine was ultimately retired after MY2010 and replaced by the 6.7L Power Stroke built in-house by Ford.
+The new DPF and active regeneration system greatly hindered fuel economy and the engine was ultimately retired after 2010 and replaced by the 6.7L Power Stroke.
 While warranty claims began to show a level of unreliability similar to the previous 6.0L Power Stroke, the 6.4L Power Stroke has proved to be capable of handling elevated boost levels needed to generate high horsepower and torque.

 The engine has a 3.87x4.13 in bore and stroke, resulting in a total calculated displacement of 6369 cc.
 Despite having to meet emission regulations, the engine was able to increase horsepower ratings to 350 hp and torque to 650 lbft at the flywheel.
 Horsepower and torque are achieved at 3,000 rpm and 2,000 rpm respectively.
 It also features a compound VGT turbo system.
 Air enters the low-pressure turbo (the larger of the two) and is fed into the high-pressure turbo (the smaller of the two), then is directed into the engine or intercooler.
 This system is designed to result in reduced turbo lag when accelerating from a stop.
 The series-turbo system is set up to provide a better throttle response while in motion to give a power flow more like a naturally aspirated engine.
 The 6.4 L also has a DPF and dual EGR coolers which are capable of reducing exhaust gas temps by up to 1,000 degrees before they reach the EGR valve and mix with the intake charge.
 The DPF traps soot and particulates from the exhaust and virtually eliminates the black smoke that most diesel engines expel upon acceleration.
 The engine computer is programmed to periodically inject extra fuel in the exhaust stroke of the engine (which is called a DPF Regen or regeneration) to burn off soot that accumulates in the DPF.
 This engine is designed to only run on ultra low sulfur diesel (ULSD) fuel which has no more than 15 ppm sulfur content; using regular diesel fuel results in emission equipment malfunctions and violates manufacturer warranties.

 The 6.4L has had one recall (safety product recall 07S49 was released on March 23, 2007) that addresses the potential for flames to come from the tailpipe of the truck.
 This problem arises from the DPF which is part of the diesel after-treatment system.
 A PCM recalibration was released to eliminate the possibility of excessive exhaust temperatures combined with certain rare conditions resulting from what is becoming known as a "thermal event".